NEW: Having deleted all social media posts, band releases new song through YouTube

 Radiohead released its last studio album, “King of Limbs,” five years ago.
 The group will begin a world tour this month with two dates in Amsterdam, Netherlands.

-The band has a track record of releasing its new albums in innovative ways.
+The band, which is set to begin a world tour this month with two dates in Amsterdam, Netherlands, has a track record of releasing its new albums in innovative and attention-grabbing ways.

 Its predecessor, “In Rainbows,” was released in 2007 as a “pay what you want” download, the first such experiment for a major musical act.